What is English Bridge Teachers Association?

 Cost £25 per Annum

-• Discount on Bridge for All materials - If you sell 4/5 books to your students every year, you can recover your EBTA membership fee.
+• Generous discounts on Bridge for All materials - If you sell 4/5 books to your students every year, you can recover your EBTA membership fee.

 • Access to Online Teachers Zone Materials – Did you know in the teacher zone there is a

 huge amount of support material you can access and use with your students?